Chatsworth High School

-Chatsworth Charter High School is a charter secondary school located in Chatsworth in the San Fernando Valley of Los Angeles, California, U.S.
+Chatsworth Charter High School is a charter secondary school located in Chatsworth in the San Fernando Valley of Los Angeles, California, United States.
+The school operates in the Los Angeles Unified School District.

 History

 The campus was built with one-story buildings around a central quad as land was inexpensive and an open, outdoor feeling was consistent with the area.
 The administration building anchors the southeast end of the quad, while the cafeteria and auditorium anchor the northwest end.
 Athletics are on the other side of the internal roadway.

+Academics

+According to U.S. News & World Report for the 2025–26 school year, Chatsworth ranked 6,598th in America, 793rd in California, and 77th in the Los Angeles Unified School District.
+43% of students participate in AP courses, with 25% of students passing at least one AP exam.
+The graduation rate is 98%.

 Activities

 Chatsworth's Chancellor band was the last LAUSD band to go to the Pasadena Tournament of Roses Parade, January 1, 1969, as the system of selecting a school's band was changed to selecting players from each band.
-The band was led by music teacher Irwin Pope and co-drum majors Eric Micko and Loring Kutchins.
 Although the Chatsworth band itself couldn't march as a whole through the Pasadena Tournament of Roses parade, the band still promoted its members through the Los Angeles Unified School District All District High school honor band.
 More recently, multiple students from the Chatsworth Chancellor band have auditioned and made it in the Los Angeles Unified School District All District High School honor band.

 Chatsworth's Drama Department participates in Fall and Shakespeare DTASC Festivals every year, earning recognition in acting and technical design.
 The department puts on a production every year and is Thespian Troupe #2314 in the National Honor Thespian Society.
 Many notable artists are alumni of Chatsworth High School's Drama Department, including Val Kilmer, Mare Winningham and Kevin Spacey.
 Spacey co-produced the 2011 documentary Shakespeare High, which features Chatsworth's Drama Department.

 The film program participates in multiple youth film festivals, some including but not limited to, Mitchell Englander's Making Movies that Matter Festival, CSPAN's Student Cam annual national video documentary competition, and Directing Change's festival.
 In 2020, three students from the Chatsworth film Program won an honorable mention award in the Directing Change's Festival under the Suicide Prevention Category.
 The program was run by David Massey, an academy award-nominated filmmaker, from 1994 to 2019, retiring in his 25th year as a teacher.

+Meet the Teams - FIRST Hall of Fame Chatsworth High School's Robotics Team 22, known as "Double Deuce," is a prestigious member of the FIRST Robotics Competition (FRC) Hall of Fame, earning this honor in 2001.
+Based in Chatsworth, California, the team was recognized for excellence and leadership in the FIRST community.